-The cultures of the pacific oceanic are spread across nearly a third of the earth's surface.
-These cultures are wildly diverse—inhabiting more than 20,000 islands, speaking 1800 languages, and practicing hundreds of distinct artistic traditions.
-Art in oceania is part of daily life—an incredibly fluid, often ephemeral practice.
+The cultures of the pacific ocean are spread across nearly a third of the earth’s surface.
+These cultures were wildly diverse—inhabiting more than 20,000 islands, speaking 1800 languages, and practicing hundreds of distinct artistic traditions.
+Art in oceania was part of daily life—a fluid, often ephemeral practice.
 Creators worked in wood and stone, feathers, hair, flowers, and spider webs, and the objects and figures they created served many functions from the mundane to the spiritual.
 Once their purpose had been served, many were ritually destroyed.

 Humans first migrated south from southeast Asia between 40 to 60 thousand years ago, settling the southern Asian islands, Australia and New Guinea.
 From there they expanded east into Melanesia, populating the archipelago by 30,000 BCE.
 In Australia, descendants of the first migrants left rock paintings dating to up to 50,000 years ago.
-It seems safe to assume the pacific oceanic cultures had thriving art practices as well—through in perishable wood, plant fiber and pigments that have long since disappeared.
+Pacific oceanic cultures had thriving art practices as well—through in perishable wood, plant fiber and pigments that have long since disappeared.

 A second wave of migration from Southeast Asia swept through the pacific around 5000 BCE, integrating with or ousting the existing communities.
 By 1500 BCE these new arrivals consolidated into a culture now called the Lapita, so named by anthropologist Edward W. Gifford, after mishearing xapeta'a “the place where one dig’s”—a local’s reference to the beach where the distinct style of pottery was first uncovered.
 Regardless of our incorrect nomenclature, the Lapita kept expanding.
 Around 1000 BCE they traveled beyond the Solomon Islands, the furthest settled region at the time, and reached Fiji, Tonga and Samoa.
 By 100 CE the intrepid navigators had settled the eastern pacific, and in the next 500 years inhabited Hawaii and Rapa Nui.
 A strong thread of visual tradition runs from the rare fragments of Lapita ceramics and rock art through to the Polynesian and Pacific Oceanic cultures of today.
 Geometric patterning, elongated and stylized human and animal forms, most famously seen in the mysterious Moai heads of Rapa Nui, or Easter Island.